-- 9.5 All planning applications are checked to ensure that necessary plans and details are provided to enable the application to be determined.
-When an application has been validated neighbours (those occupying properties that adjoin the site) are notified by letter.
-Consultees are also notified (as relevant depending on the nature of the application).
-All applications are placed on the Council's website for public view.
-Full details of notification undertaken are provided at Appendix 4. - 9.6 The minimum requirements for publicising and consulting on planning applications are set out in the Town and Country Planning (Development Management Procedure) (England) Order 2015.
+- 6.7 All planning applications and tree works are checked to ensure that necessary plans and details are provided to enable the application to be determined.
+Once an application has been validated we will consult in accordance with the provisions in Appendix 4.
+All applications are placed on the council's website for public view and full details of notification undertaken are provided at Appendix 4. - 6.8 The minimum requirements for publicising and consulting on planning applications are set out in the Town and Country Planning (Development Management Procedure) (England) Order 2015.
 We comply with the minimum requirement in all cases, in most cases we exceed this to ensure that our communities are as involved as possible.
 Irrespective of how the community hear about a proposal, anyone can submit comments on an application.
-The notification letter, site notice and press advertisement explain where the planning application can be viewed. - 9.7 Comments are invited on planning applications for a period of 21 days, which is a statutory period set out by government.
-All comments received prior to the determination of an application, even if outside of the 21 day publicity period will be taken into consideration.
+The notification letter, site notice and press advertisement explain where the planning application can be viewed.

+6.9 All applications are placed on the council's website for public view.
+Comments are invited on planning applications for a period of 21 days, which is a statutory period set out by government.
+All comments received prior to the determination of an application, even if outside of the 21-day publicity period will be taken into consideration.
 In most cases a site notice is also provided, and this will be displayed for 21 days.
 When comments are submitted on planning applications through the website the name and address of the individual are also published.
+For further information regarding how the council handles personal data, please see our privacy notice..

-Who we will consult?
+Who will we consult?

-9.8 The Town and Country Planning (Development Management Procedure) (England) Order 2015 specifies the stages at which statutory consultation will take place on planning applications and notifications.
+- 6.10 The Town and Country Planning (Development Management Procedure) (England) Order 2015 specifies the stages at which statutory consultation will take place on planning applications and notifications.
 The Regulations set out that certain bodies must be consulted, depending on the type of application and/or constraints that affect the site.
-The relevant bodies are listed in Appendix 4: 'Publicising Planning and related Application'.
-We will notify such bodies either by sending them the weekly list, an email or consultation letter.
-Statutory bodies are made up of both internal and external consultees.

-9.9 Schedule 1, paragraph 8, of the Town and Country Planning Act 1990, states that there is only a statutory requirement for local planning authorities to notify Town and Parish Councils of planning applications received if the Town or Parish Council has requested that it be notified.
+The relevant consultees are set out in the table found in Appendix 4: 'Publicising Planning and related Application'.
+We will notify such bodies either by sending them the weekly list, an email or consultation letter, and by exploring further modern digital methods of publication.
+Statutory bodies are made up of both internal and external consultees. - 6.11 Schedule 1, paragraph 8, of the Town and Country Planning Act 1990, states that there is only a statutory requirement for local planning authorities to notify Town and Parish Councils of planning applications received if the Town or Parish Council has requested that it be notified.
 NFDC goes further than the regulations by automatically sending the weekly lists of applications received, decisions made, and appeals received to all Town and Parish Councils.